shiny AppAbstract

 <simpleError in eval(quote(stop("Error from the future!")), new.env()): Error from the future!>

-For explicit error handling it is better to resort to using promises
+For explicit error handling it is better to resort to using promises.

-, enabling even more flexibility on asynchronous programming.
+promisesUsing promises (Cheng (2018)) is one big step ahead of future, enabling even more flexibility on asynchronous programming.
 But it also drastically changes how we should write our code–specifically, in a promise-style.

 [1] "1.0.1"